seriouslag/HttpClient/README.md

 </p>

 <p align="center">
   HttpClient helps standardarize making HTTP calls and handling when errors are thrown.
 HttpClient works both in the browser and node environments.
+Exposes an easy interface to abort HTTP calls using <a href="https://developer.mozilla.org/en-US/docs/Web/API/AbortController">AbortController</a>.
+See below about using AbortController in older environments.
 </p>

 <h2 align="center">Installation</h2>